-Since the mini-projects have to be written within a fairly short period of time, they may be either typed or hand written, in which case it is important that they be both legible and laid out in the same way as if they were typed.
+Since the mini-projects have to be written within a fairly short period of time, they should be typed and submitted in the format set out below:

-- Your submission should be clearly written in sentences with appropriate punctuation, display of formulae, appropriate use of 'Definition', 'Lemma', 'Theorem', 'Proof', etc. - You should begin with a brief statement of the overall goal of the project, and finish with a conclusion of what you have achieved (or needed to assume) and comment on what other questions your work might lead to. - Your work should be single-sided and each page should be numbered. - It is impossible to give precise guidance on length since this can vary considerably from project to project, depending on how much calculation may be needed and whether such is routine.
+- Your submission should be clearly written in sentences with appropriate punctuation, display of formulae, appropriate use of 'Definition', 'Lemma', 'Theorem', 'Proof', etc. - You should begin with a brief statement of the overall goal of the project, and finish with a conclusion of what you have achieved (or needed to assume) and comment on what other questions your work might lead to. - Your work should be numbered on each page and provided as a PDF. - It is impossible to give precise guidance on length since this can vary considerably from project to project, depending on how much calculation may be needed and whether such is routine.
 It is unlikely, however, that a project can be completed in less than five pages, and will more often be in the 10-15 pages range.